po1sigala/live/01-Class-Content/10-OOP/01-Activities/06-Stu-Polymorhphism/README.md

 Work with a partner to implement the following user story:

-* As a developer, I want to use *polymorphism* to create objects that have mostly similar functionality.
+* As a developer, I want to create objects that have mostly similar functionality.
 I want to override the sayHi function using polymorphism.

 ## Acceptance Criteria